igsr/gca_1000genomes_website/_faq/what-does-genotype-dosage-mean-phase1-integrated-call-set.md

     - /faq/what-does-genotype-dosage-mean-phase1-integrated-call-set-0/
 ---

-The Genotype Dosage value comes from [Mach/Thunder](http://genome.sph.umich.edu/wiki/UMAKE), imputation engine used for genotype refinement in the [phase1 data set](http://ftp.1000genomes.ebi.ac.uk/vol1/ftp/phase1/analysis_results/integrated_call_sets/).
+The Genotype Dosage value comes from [Mach/Thunder](http://genome.sph.umich.edu/wiki/UMAKE), imputation engine used for genotype refinement in the [phase 1 data set](http://ftp.1000genomes.ebi.ac.uk/vol1/ftp/phase1/analysis_results/integrated_call_sets/).

 The Dosage represents the predicted dosage of the non reference allele given the data available, it will always have a value between 0 and 2.